fsystemweb/crm-dashboard/README.md

     - Husky
     - Lint staged

-    This poject was created using Node v20
+    This project was created using Node v20

 ## Run tasks